 So you could pick up a book or two to help you along.. start with Alex Ross’s The Rest Is Noise, which will tell you about 20th century music and how modern composers pushed the classical music envelope, creating an array of sounds as yet unheard.
 The book looks back for references to the late romantic period of Gustav Mahler and Richard Strauss, and tips its hat to The Velvet Underground, The Beatles, Charlie Parker and John Coltrane.

 I was lucky.
 My much-missed old friend Gillan Meek prompted and gently pushed music in my direction.
 “Try this”..
 “Did you like it?
 Great.
 Here’s something a little different.”
 That’s how I discovered beautiful sounds like theÂ Tallis Fantasia byÂ Vaughan-Williams (1910), Arvo PÃ¤rt‘s Cantus In Memoriam Benjamin Britten (1977, modern music indeed) and Music for Strings, Percussion and Celesta by BartÃ³k (1936).
-Those are YouTube links, so try them for size.
+Try them for size.

 It’s easier than ever to try classical music..
 Alex Ross’ web site has iTunes playlists and the majority of MP3 download sites will let you grab just one movement of a symphony, say, to sample it.